algosup/2023-2024-project-5-flutter-team-8/documents/technical_specification/technical_specification.md

 |Deny |![denied_logo](../functional_specification/img/app_img/denied_logo.png)|
 |Apply|![apply_logo](../functional_specification/img/app_img/apply_logo.png)|

-For this pattern, the Widget use would be ``Dialog``.
+For this pattern, the Widget used would be ``Dialog``.
 Moreover, when the user has the pop-up, the possibility to swipe to complementary options is available.
 By swiping he   could see more images from his potential workplace.
 To swipe, the Widget used would be ``Draggable``.
-Finally, if the user denies the job offer, the bubble would just disappear, in the other case, the match would be sent to the [jobs liked section](#25-jobs-liked) on the profile page.
+Finally, if the user denies the job offer, the bubble would just disappear, on the other hand, the match would be sent to the [jobs liked section](#25-jobs-liked) on the profile page.

 ### 5. Notifications